masudul-islam/compsci-596e-hate-speech-detection/README.md

 ```

 ## Code Formatting
-This project uses Black and isort for code formatting and import sorting to maintain a clean and consistent codebase.
+In this project, I use black and isort for code formatting and import sorting to maintain a clean and consistent codebase.

 To run black, use the following command:
 ```bash